pananton/busrpc-spec/README.md

 If you want to discuss/suggest some feature, create an issue in this repository.

 If you want to contribute code to busprc [development tool](https://github.com/pananton/busrpc-devtool), fork it's repository and make your changes in a separate branch.
-When the changes are ready, create a pull request.
+When the changes are ready, create a pull request to the `develop` branch.

 If you have implemented new busrpc client or library, create an issue in this repository with a link to your project and I will add it to the list.